When a Killer Calls

 When a Killer Calls is a 2006 direct-to-DVD horror film directed by Peter Mervis and starring Sarah Hall, Mark Irvingsen, Robert Buckley, Derek Osedach, and Rebekah Kochan.
 It was distributed by B movie company The Asylum.
-The film was released in February 2006, to coincide with the theatrical release of the 2006 remake of When a Stranger Calls, which this film is a mockbuster of.
+The film was released in February 2006, to coincide with the theatrical release of the 2006 remake of When a Stranger Calls, of which this film is a mockbuster.

 Plot

 A psychopath goes into a house, killing a mother Linda Hewitt and her two children, Ryan and Holly.
 In the process, he takes pictures on his cell phone of his crimes.
 Elsewhere, Trisha Glass (Rebekah Kochan) is babysitting a girl, Molly Walker, while her parents are out at a dinner party where her father is also meant to give a speech.
 She needs this to go well because her last babysitting job with the Hewitts did not end on a positive note.
 On their way to the dinner party, Molly's parents are killed by an off-screen assailant that they obviously knew.
 Meanwhile, Trisha begins getting increasingly threatening phone calls and texts.
 Trisha looks for Molly and finds her hiding outside behind garbage cans having just played a successful scaring prank on Trisha.
 They are greeted by Molly's next-door neighbor Charlie who also tells about Molly's ex-babysitter Mrs. Kochs, who, according to Molly, stunk.

 In the house, Molly is in her bathroom brushing her teeth and Trisha drying Molly's hair.
 After Trisha puts Molly to bed, the caller escalates his threats towards her.
 He sends her pictures of the previous murders claiming he did it for her.
 Although she believes it is her boyfriend Matt calling her, she calls the police about the harassment and threatening phone calls and they inform her that they will trace the call.

 Matt (Robert Buckley), along with his best friend Frank and the latter's girlfriend Chrissy, who are both rather reckless, obnoxious and irresponsible, arrive saying they have been chased by cops after Frank brandished a firearm at the bowling alley's parking lot during an altercation.
 They ask to stay until it is safe to leave.
 Charlie sees them going in, but is then killed by the assailant as well.
 Matt assures Trisha that he had not been making those calls.
 Going into the basement to make out, Chrissy hears a strange noise.
 Frank is ambushed when he investigates and Chrissy is attacked when she goes to find him.
 Worried that Frank is causing trouble again, Trisha has Matt find out what he is doing.
 When he goes to the basement, he is ambushed and tied up by the intruder.